vinayaksodar/web_dev/concepts/cookies.md

 - **An attacker’s website (`evil.com`) cannot access the CSRF token** (since it’s in an HTTP-only cookie).
 - **Without a valid token, the backend rejects the request.**
+- The above only works with cors only allowing the frontend else the attacker can also request for a csrf token and get it.

 ---